castacks/firevision_sim/docs/getting_started.rst

 Download
 --------
 - To start off, please download the `FIReVision executable <https://drive.google.com/file/d/1RSxQ53h_-bXE0dUa8GQ8lM2cx7LlVmB8/view?usp=sharing>`_ to use our simulator.
-When you run the FIReVision executable, the wildfire environment will start out in AirSim mode.
+When you run the FIReVision executable, the wildfire environment will start out in AirSim mode with the drone on the ground stationary.
 .. - If our release build doesn’t come with AirSim, make sure there’s a copy of it in your unreal engine project folder.
 To download the binary follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.
 Note: if the project is opened without AirSim, an error may occur but you can still open it without AirSim.
 .. - Once you’ve downloaded the build and compiled it